neurotechcenter/BCpy2000/README.md

 ## Status

 As of our current release, you have to build your BCI2000 binaries by creating a build solution in Microsoft Visual Studio.
-Our main focus at the moment is to implement a fully portable version of BCpy2000 by compiling executables for the BCI2000 binaries rather than relying on the developer to build their own binaries.
-Many of the following features are partially complete, but this isn't indicated.
-Look at the Issues page if you need to know what is being worked on.
+Our main focus at the moment is to provide the Python site packages which is necessary to build the Python environment upon which BCPy2000 is reliant.

-- [ ] Full Monty
-  - [ ] 64x exectuables
-  - [x] Pipenv installation
-    - [ ] Dependencies
-    - [x] BCI framework
-  - [ ] Higher level tool support
-- [ ] Documentation
-  - [ ] API
-    - [ ] BCICore
-    - [ ] BCIGenericSource
-    - [ ] BCIGenericSignalProcessing
-    - [ ] BCIGeneric Application
-  - [ ] Foundation(Binary exectuables)
-    - [ ] Operator
-    - [ ] Source
-    - [ ] Signal Processing
-    - [ ] application
-- [ ] Demonstration